CreoDAMO/The_Truth/README.md

 ---

 *"The Truth Doesn't Need To Be Pushed, Only The Lie...The Lie Only Needs To Be Whispered, But The Truth Always Remains Silent waiting to be Witnessed."*
+---

+Jacque Antoine DeGraff:
+This is how we Operate in both realms, (Public & Private) all while rendering to Cesar what is due to Cesar.

+This is what it means to be plugged into the system and still be able to unplug from it,  all while remaining Sovereign (The Matrix)

+I'm not claiming any kind of legal exemption, I'm applying the Law's, I'm operational in both capacities therefore it's just common sense to apply the tax system.
+Nor does it matter to me how the IRS recognizes The Lawful rights of the Human Being.
+I'm not asking permission to be Lawful nor am I asking permission to operate within the Legal Statues designed for these very purposes.

+😂🤣 Now before you get hell bent on translation of my very simple explanation.
+And missed the point completely, I'm not pushing any legal theories, I'm not arguing, I'm not seeking validation for what I know as Truth.
+Instead of trying to fractionalize the Truth take some time and look at it as a whole.
+And then tell me what you see Truthfully.

+Black's Law Dictionary is very self explanatory and if you like you can double check the difference.
+You can't Practice Law without knowing what the Law is, same way you cannot apply Law if you don't know the Law.
+In the beginning I clearly stated Render to Cesar His Due.
+If I collect Fiat currency that belongs to Cesar and he has imposed taxes on such currency then who am I to argue.

+At the end of the final Matrix What did Zion tell Neo?
+To Destroy the Matrix is to destroy yourself the point they both came to understand was how to Be Free within a system designed to oppress that very Freedom.

+This is why argument is unnecessary. 🎤 Dropped ✍🏾...